ZakariaLabban/ai-fashion-advisor/README.md

 - [YOLOv8](https://github.com/ultralytics/ultralytics) for object detection and segmentation
 - [Qdrant](https://qdrant.tech/) for vector similarity search
 - [Google Drive API](https://developers.google.com/drive) for image storage

+## Project Analysis

+### System Architecture Overview

+AI Fashion Advisor is built on a robust microservices architecture with 11 specialized services that work together to provide a comprehensive fashion technology solution:

+1. **Frontend Interface**: A modern React application serving as the user-facing component
+2. **Service Orchestration**: External Endpoint Processor (EEP) that coordinates all service interactions
+3. **Computer Vision Pipeline**: Multiple specialized services for clothing detection, feature extraction, and style classification
+4. **Virtual Try-On System**: Service for visualizing how clothing items would look on a person
+5. **Recommendation Engine**: Services for finding matching or similar clothing items
+6. **Outfit Analysis**: Service for evaluating outfit compatibility and providing styling advice
+7. **Natural Language Search**: Text-to-Image service for finding clothing by description
+8. **Person Detection**: Specialized detection service optimized for identifying people in images
+9. **AI Advisor**: Intelligent chatbot service that provides fashion advice and guidance

+### Key Technologies

+- **Deep Learning**: YOLOv8 for object detection, ResNet50 for feature extraction
+- **Vector Databases**: Qdrant for fast similarity search
+- **Third-Party APIs**: FASHN.AI for virtual try-on, OpenAI for AI chat capabilities
+- **Cloud Storage**: Google Drive for image storage
+- **Containerization**: Docker and Docker Compose for deployment
+- **Monitoring**: Prometheus metrics integrated across services

+### Integration Points

+The system integrates with multiple external services:
+- API connections to FASHN.AI and OpenAI
+- Database connections to MySQL and Qdrant
+- File storage on Google Drive
+- Azure Key Vault for secrets management
+- Azure Blob Storage for model storage

+### Data Flow

+1. Images are uploaded through the frontend
+2. EEP routes requests to appropriate services
+3. Detection, classification, and feature extraction are performed
+4. Results are processed according to the user's request (recommendations, try-on, matching, etc.)
+5. Processed results are returned to the frontend for display

+This architecture enables the system to handle complex fashion analysis tasks while maintaining flexibility and scalability.